 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Do you struggle with dark circles under your eyes?
 For some people, darkness appears under the eyes when they’re rundown or sick.
 For others, dark circles are genetic.
 Everyone can agree, though, that dark circles are challenging to cover up and usually foundation on its own is not enough.

 That’s why so many people turn to under-eye concealers, which counteract discoloration either by color-correcting or brightening.
 These highly pigmented liquids and creams offer buildable coverage that blends well with foundation.
 With the right shade and strategic blending, under-eye concealer can make you appear more awake, well-rested, and younger.

-If you’re ready to add an under-eye concealer to your makeup bag, our buying guide tackles all the key considerations and features to take into account before you buy, from coverage to shade to formula to price.
-For our picks for the best under-eye concealers on the market, see the matrix above.
+If you’re ready to add an under-eye concealer to your makeup bag, our buying guide tackles all the key considerations and features to take into account before you buy.

 Under-eye concealers vary in how much coverage they provide.
 If you’re looking for the most coverage, highly pigmented, long-wearing under-eye concealers are usually your best choice.
 Conversely, if you only need slight correction, choose a lightweight under-eye concealer with a thinner consistency.
 Those with more mature skin may want to choose a light-reflecting under-eye concealer for the most flattering coverage that doesn’t draw attention to fine lines.